 As a small rural community we can easily relate to people who once lived in the houses which still stand today and which some of us now occupy.
-I was especially drawn to Mark Baggett (No. 7) who 110 years ago lived in the house I now occupy.
+I was especially drawn to Mark Baggett (No. 7 in our Roll of Honour) who 111 years ago lived in the house I now occupy.